fortelex/hiveline/README.md

 # HiveLine

-HiveLine is a traffic simulation based on open data from European cities.
-It is a project for the [UPPER Challenge](https://labs.mobidatalab.eu/challenge-details/?id=123) which is part of the [2023 Codagon](https://labs.mobidatalab.eu/living-lab-details/?id=90) hosted by [MobiDataLab](https://mobidatalab.eu/).
+HiveLine is an agent-based simulation tool for the purpose of urban mobility analysis which uses open data from European cities.
+It is a project developed in response to the [UPPER Challenge](https://labs.mobidatalab.eu/challenge-details/?id=123) which is part of the [2023 Codagon](https://labs.mobidatalab.eu/living-lab-details/?id=90) hosted by [MobiDataLab](https://mobidatalab.eu/).